bee-san/Polymath/content/posts/2020-28-12---quicksort.md

   - "Datastructures and Algorithms"
 ---

+**Have you tried to learn about Quicksort before and gotten too confused to continue?**.

+This is likely because there are **8** [different ways](https://en.wikipedia.org/wiki/Quicksort) to make Quicksort.
+Many authors get confused and mix the ways up, or you watch a video on one way and a different video on a different way and because neither of the videos mentioned what methods they were using, you got confused.

+This article will show you all the ways, explain each one without errors and don't worry, I won't get confused by all the different variations.

+We'll primarily use the [Lomuto Partition Scheme](https://dlang.org/blog/2020/05/14/lomutos-comeback/).
+This is because it's taught in [Introduction to Algorithms (CLRS)](https://mitpress.mit.edu/books/introduction-algorithms-third-edition), and if you're learning this for a univeersity class your professor will most likely also use the same scheme due to it being taught in CLRS.

 ## What is Quicksort?

 Quicksort is a sorting algorithm designed by British computer scientist [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare).